WAN Health Overview

 The WAN Health feature is useful when...

-multiple MX devices have been deployed in the organization
+Multiple MX devices have been deployed in the organization

-an SD-WAN deployment is being used, requiring monitoring of several networks
+An SD-WAN deployment is being used, requiring monitoring of several networks

-a network is using LTE as an uplink failover option
+A network is using LTE as an uplink failover option

-network administrators prefer to do more proactive monitoring and troubleshooting
+Network administrators prefer to do more proactive monitoring and troubleshooting

 Activating WAN Health

 WAN Health is a part of Meraki Insight, and any Insight deployment will have access to WAN Health without additional configuration/licensing.
 The WAN Health feature requires a Meraki Insight license enabled in the organization and activated for the network’s MX.
 The MX must be running on firmware version MX 14.20 or higher.
-For more information on Meraki Insight licenses, please refer to Meraki Insight article.
+For more information on Meraki Insight licenses, please refer to this Meraki Insight article.

-WAN Health Page
+WAN Health Dashboard

 Explanation of Terms

 - The Down number defines the number of uplinks that are down in the dashboard organization.
-This could be either multiple links in one network, or links across several networks, showing a “down” status for Primary WAN, Secondary WAN or LTE.
+This could be either multiple links in one network, or links across several networks, showing a “down” status for Primary WAN, Secondary WAN, or LTE.
 A down status could mean (but may not be limited to) cable issues, ISP modem issues, LTE modem issues, LTE provider issues, MX issues or L2 issues between the MX and ISP modem.

 - The Poor Performance number defines the number of uplinks that are having issues on the ISP side due to loss or latency.
 The measurement of this is based on the availability of bandwidth due to a loss or latency seen as a result of the pings sent to 184.108.40.206 every second to the default destination.

-- The High Usage number indicates the number of uplinks that are saturated due to high utilization of the available bandwidth.
+- The High Usage number indicates the number of uplinks that are saturated due to the high utilization of the available bandwidth.
 To accurately identify high utilization, users must set the ISP-provided bandwidth limits under Security and SD-WAN > SD-WAN and Traffic Shaping > Uplink Configuration for each uplink.
 If the bandwidth usage is higher than 80% of the defined limit, it will mark that uplink as High Usage.

 Network Name: You can type a network name and any matching networks will appear with all the configured uplinks.